-Iqaluit, Nunavut – October 4, 2017 – The Qikiqtani Inuit Association (QIA) is launching two new key programs in 2017-2018 under the themes of daycare and early childhood education as well as cultural activities.
+Iqaluit, Nunavut – October 4, 2017 – The Qikiqtani Inuit Association (QIA) is launching two new key programs in 2017-2018 under the themes of daycare and early childhood learning as well as cultural activities.

 “We asked Inuit from all 13 Qikiqtani communities what kinds of programs they want,” says QIA President P.J.
 Akeeagok, “overwhelmingly they told us about the need for assistance with early childhood education and daycares, and for programs to strengthen our culture.”